RX-B0/RX-B0/README.md

 - 🌱 I’m currently learning distributed and internet systems
 - 💞️ I’m looking to collaborate on N/A
 - 📫 How to reach me N/A
-- I love my privasy and love to mind my own business and stick to my self
+- I love my privacy and love to mind my own business and stick to my self

 <!---
 RX-B0/RX-B0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.